 Having to stop mowing, get off your mower, and replace your Husqvarna belt because it keeps falling off can get very frustrating.
 The only way to prevent it from continuing to happen is to find the root cause of the problem.

-A Husqvarna mower belt can keep coming off your mower when the deck belt is worn, stretched or shredded.
-Excessive vibration can cause a belt to come off your pulleys when when a bearing, tensioner bracket or tensioner spring is worn.
+A Husqvarna mower belt can keep coming off your mower when the deck belt is worn, stretched, or shredded.
+Excessive vibration can cause a belt to come off your pulleys when a bearing, tensioner bracket, or tensioner spring is worn.

 There are additional factors that can cause a mower belt to come off.
 I have prepared a list of reasons so you can get identify your belt problem.